maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_x_axis_7](./images/build/frame/attach_endstoppers_x_axis_7.jpg)

 The end-stop mount was then clamped to the upper bridge beam and a small drill (-2 mm) was used to carefully make indentations at the center of the holes.
 The end-stop mount was then removed.
 Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
-The end-stop mount was then attached to the upper bridge beam using 2 40 mm M5 screws.
+The end-stop mount was then attached to the upper bridge beam using 2x 40 mm M5 screws (**S13**).

 ![attach_endstoppers_x_axis_8](./images/build/frame/attach_endstoppers_x_axis_8.jpg)